Header

 BEST PRACTICE

-• In Kyrgyzstan and Tunisia, for example, good working relations have been established between NPO and government representatives, and there is sustained dialogue and engagement.
+• In countries like Argentina, Albania, North Macedonia, and Nigeria, for example, good working relations have been established between NPO and government representatives, and there is sustained dialogue and engagement.

-• The Netherlands: A formalized roundtable process, with the Ministries of Finance and Foreign Affairs, the Financial Intelligence Unit, NPOs and banks to discuss financial access issues faced by NPOs as a result of AML/CFT regulations, among others.
+• The Netherlands: A formalized roundtable process, with the Ministries of Finance and Foreign Affairs, the Financial Intelligence Unit, the Banking Association, NPOs and banks to discuss financial access issues faced by NPOs as a result of AML/CFT regulations, among others.
+The roundtable has also been leveraged for related matters including the last FATF evaluation of The Netherlands.

 • Multi-stakeholder dialogue: This is often the best way of understanding different mandates (security, development, humanitarian principles, financial integrity, regulation, risk mitigation) and engaging effectively on the issues.
 It is particularly pertinent when trying to solve financial access (bank derisking) issues facing NPOs.